Growing vegetables at home

 - Flowers should start growing in 30-35 days and fruit will start to bear after 3-5 more days.

-- Harvest when the lady’s finger are still tender, if not they’ll become too fibrous.
+- Harvest when the lady’s fingers are still tender, if not they’ll become too fibrous.
 A good estimation is when they grow to about 7-12CM long.

 Image credit: Fusian Living